 Doctors have used Botox to correct a variety of conditions involving inappropriate muscle and gland activity with varying degrees of success.
 They include:

 Frown.
 Smile.
 Grimace.
 Grin.
 Every facial expression forms a crease that will someday be etched into your skin as a wrinkle.
 You can't stop moving your face, but you can limit movement in key places using Botox.
 As a result of its successful use with facial tics, plastic surgeons discovered that Botox can smooth out wrinkles in places where muscle activity has a particularly noticeable effect.
-Botox is used to treat wrinkles in two places: frown lines between the eyebrows, where it is most effective, and crow's feet.
+Botox is used to treat wrinkles in 2 places: frown lines between the eyebrows, where it is most effective, and crow's feet.
 As Botox restricts muscle movement, it creates a smoother appearance, even if it does not remove all traces of the wrinkle.

 Tiny quantities of the toxin are injected directly into the muscles of facial expression.
-The treated muscles weaken over the course of two weeks and the person is no longer able to contract the frown muscles.
+The treated muscles weaken over the course of 2 weeks and the person is no longer able to contract the frown muscles.
 They can still lift their eyebrows normally and blink without problems.
 The injection is almost painless.

 Not surprisingly, younger people—whose lines are not as deep—experience the greatest improvements.
 Results last up to 4 months.
 You can receive injections every 3–4 months to maintain the results.